particle-iot/docs/src/content/hardware/expansion/monitor-one-muon-cards.md

 ### General - combined card

-- The cards are the same dimensions
+- The Monitor One and Muon expansion cards are the same dimensions.
-- On the Muon, the expansion card is the same size as the Muon (50mm x 90mm)
+- The expansion cards are the same size as the Muon (50mm x 90mm).
-- The inner row of expansion pins exists only on the Muon
+- The inner row of expansion pins exists only on the Muon.
 - Tracker SoM (and Monitor One) have combined A and D pins which are separate on the Muon.
 - Tracker SoM (and Monitor One) support I2C `Wire3` on the UART TX/RX pins, the Muon does not.
 - Muon does not support CAN bus, so `CAN_P`, `CAN_N`, and `CAN_5V` are not supported.